Circuit Design

 The result: the physical attack transient (the full-frequency "thump") enters the spring intact, creating a realistic reverb bloom.
 The reverb tail is then filtered.
 Low-end boom clears up as the note decays, which is more natural than a pre-filtered attack.

-HPF values: C4 100nF film + R6 5.6kΩ → corner at 284Hz (~300Hz).
+HPF values: C4 100nF film + R6 5.6kΩ → first-order corner 284Hz (~300Hz); the corner measured in the full simulation lands at ≈312Hz (the small shift is loading on the R6/C4 node).
+The bench pass window is 250–320Hz — expect ~312Hz on the meter.
 Use 5.6kΩ exactly — 4.7kΩ pushes the corner to 338Hz (too aggressive), 6.8kΩ drops it to 234Hz (insufficient mud rejection).

 Bright Cap on Mix Pot